ivanwritescode/frontendmentor-solutions/src/Solutions/ResultsSummaryComponent/README.md

     }
 }
 ```
-5. Got more experience and SCSS nesting and code organization
+5. Got more experience in SCSS nesting and code organization.
 6. How to use !important declaration to override cascading behavior sparingly.
 Only to be used as a last resort.
 7. The difference between em and rem for font sizes, paddings, and margins.
 8. Usage of hsl and hsla